studiozandra/meta-meta-prompt/prompt.md

   * **CORS:** `flask_cors` is used to allow your frontend (running on `localhost:3000`) to communicate with your backend (running on `localhost:5000`).
 This is essential for local development.
   * **Error Handling:** Basic `try-except` blocks are included for API calls and file operations.
 You might want to add more granular error logging for debugging.

-This setup provides a robust and user-friendly way to automate your feature-building prompt generation.
-Good luck with your project\!